-Marginal is a temporary grade that requires remediation.
-If remediation is successful, the grade becomes Pass.
-If remediation is not successful, the grade becomes Fail. - Incomplete: The student has not yet completed all of the clerkship requirements.
+- that requires remediation.
+If remediation is successful, the grade beco mes Pass.
+If remediation is not successful, the grade becomes Fail. - Incomplete: The student has not yet completed all of the clerkship requirements (but completed > 50% of the clerkship duration).
 This would ordinarily apply to a student who missed parts of the clerkship due to personal or family emergency.
-In contrast, a student who did not submit written assignments by the specified due date might receive a grade of Marginal or Fail, but not Incomplete.
-However, once the emergency circumstance has ended, if a student's work is not completed by the time specified by the clerkship director, the grade of Incomplete is changed to Fail.
+In contrast, a student who did not submit written assignments by the specified due date might receive a grade of Marginal or Fail, but not Incomplete. the emergency However, once circumstance has ended, if a student's work is not completed by the time specified by the clerkship director, the grade of Incomplete is changed to Fail.
+Students who complete less than 50% of the clerkship duration will receive W (withdrawal) from the Registrar's Office. - Fail: A failing grade in a clerkship requires the student to repeat the entire clerkship.